 5. Your Eyes Should be in the Right Hands

 The average Optometrists will see less than 10 patients per year with keratoconus.
-Some of us who specialise in managing the disease will see up to 10 patients per day with keratoconus so experience will vary widely between practitioners.
-Not only that, managing keratoconus requires specialised equipment which not all practices will have.
+Some of us who specialise in managing the disease will see up to 10 keratoconus patients per day, so be aware that experience will vary widely between practitioners.
+Not only that, managing keratoconus requires specialised equipment which not all typical optometry practices will have.

-That's not to say that every patient with keratoconus must see us, or another keratoconus specialist.
-There are some general optometrists who can adequately care for some levels of keratoconus.
-The difficulty is in knowing whether you are being properly looked after.
+The difficulty as a patient is in knowing whether you are being properly looked after.
 My best advice is to remember that it is ok to ask your optometrist or ophthalmologist how many keratoconus patients they typically see.
 It is also ok to get more than one opinion on your eyes.
 If you're in Queensland and we can help, we are always happy to look after new patients.
-Or if you are from interstate and you would like to ask if we know of any optometrists or ophthalmologists in your area who we would trust to look after you, feel free to contact us any time.
+Or if you are from interstate and you would like to ask if we know of any suitable optometrists or ophthalmologists in your area, feel free to contact us any time.

 Advanced Contact Lenses

 C/- Advanced Optometry

 113 Wickham Tce